 Q: During a complicated renegotiation, my company was unable to come to agreement with a longtime supplier regarding potential discounts (a key issue for my company) and order size (something the supplier prefers to change).
 We agreed to take a break and renegotiate at the end of this month.
 We also agreed that if we couldn’t reach agreement, our contract would stay the same as last year—an outcome we both want to avoid.
-We had hoped that this structure would motivate us to come to a reasonable compromise, yet here we are, days from the deadline, with no solution in sight.
+We had hoped that this structure would motivate us to come to a reasonable compromise in negotiation, yet here we are, days from the deadline, with no solution in sight.
 What went wrong?

 A: Imagine you’ve just returned from your annual physical, and it didn’t go well.
 Your doctor told you that you’re overweight and are likely to have health problems if you don’t drastically change your diet and exercise routines.
 She sets a hard deadline for you to meet these goals by scheduling a follow-up appointment with a specialist in six months, explaining that you can avoid the need for the consultation by changing your habits in meaningful ways.
 Despite these incentives, you quickly find yourself cheating on your diet, and you end up having to see the specialist as a result.